728 x 90

 According to the report, “Jews were as much perpetrators of the repression as its victims.
 ‘Two Hundred Years Together’ – a reference to the 1772 partial annexation of Poland and Russia which greatly increased the Russian Jewish population – contains three chapters discussing the Jewish role in the revolutionary genocide and secret police purges of Soviet Russia.”

-Among the greatest cover-ups in modern history, “It is January 1923 and the Bolsheviks are now mopping up the last few pockets of resistance after a brutal Russian civil war,” explains the narrator in a July 6, 2020 VertigoPolitix Collection YouTube video titled, “The Genocide of Russia’s Old Believers (Bolshevik revolution)."
+Among the greatest cover-ups in modern history, “It is January 1923 and the Bolsheviks are now mopping up the last few pockets of resistance after a brutal Russian civil war,” explains the narrator in a July 6, 2020 VertigoPolitix Collection YouTube video titled, “The Genocide of Russia’s Old Believers (Bolshevik Revolution)."

 “Certain ethnic blocks are singled out for immediate liquidation; some must wait for their demise in the coming years.
 While others, still, who fall in between are relocated thousands of miles from their homes – never to see them again.